alecthegeek/git-workshop/Git Workshop Student Instructions.md

 ## Finding a bug
 Start the process of finding a commit where tests broke

     git bisect start

 Mark current point as bad

     git bisect bad

 Mark an older point as good

     git bisect OLDERTREEISH

+If you want to manually mark the status of the current checkout and proceed to the next, type either of the following:

+    git bisect bad
+    git bisect good

 Show the results of the bisect

     git bisect log

-Start the bisect over again
+Start the bisect over again or to finish the process

     git bisect reset

-Indicate the CLI command to run for the boolean outcome (testing)
+If you wish to automate the run of the tests and marking boolean outcome (testing)

     git bisect run <COMMAND>

 Diagram the result of testing

     git bisect visualize